Shira08/Book_to_scrape/README.md

 > [!Important]
 > Specification to run this project
-- [ ] \(Optional) Open a followup issue
+> - [ ] \(Optional) Open a followup issue
--[ ] Install python in your machine accordingly to your system.
+> - [ ] Install python in your machine accordingly to your system.
 Click to find [Windows](https://www.python.org/downloads/windows/)
--[ ] Install Beautifulsoup4 using **pip install beautifulsoup4**
+> - [ ] Install Beautifulsoup4 using **pip install beautifulsoup4**
-     Beautifulsoup is an invaluable tool for Web scraping, and integrates seamlessly with many different XML and HTML parsers.
-Once you've identified the data you want to retrieve and understood the structure of the web page, you can use the Beautiful Soup Python library to quickly write a script.
+>       Beautifulsoup is an invaluable tool for Web scraping, and integrates seamlessly with many
+>       different XML and HTML parsers.
+Once you've identified the data you want to retrieve and
+>       understood the structure of the web page, you can use the Beautiful Soup Python library
+>       to quickly write a script.
--[ ] Install Beautifulsoup4 using **pip install beautifulsoup4**
+> - [ ] Install requests using **pip install requests**
+>       The requests library in Python is a popular and easy-to-use HTTP library that allows
+>       you to send HTTP requests and interact with web services.